-The sub-fund does not take into account the taxonomy-conformity of investments in the fossil gas and/or nuclear energy sectors.
-Nevertheless, it may occur that as part of the investment strategy the sub-fund also invests in issuers that are also active in these areas.
+The sub-fund not take into account the Taxonomy-alignment of companies active in the fossil gas and/or nuclear energy sectors.
 Further information on such investments, where relevant, will be disclosed in the annual report.

 1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.